How Sixteen Degree Studio coaxed an impressive amount of functionality out of a Leaside home

 A sunbeam from the skylight leads upstairs to the generous landing, which offers a reprieve and is as important to the architects as the rooms beyond.
 “We didn’t want it to feel like you’re in this tight maze filtering into each individual space,” says Doyle.
 The bedrooms aren’t huge but cathedral ceilings trick the eye into thinking otherwise.
 A walk-in closet is outfitted, like two of the three bathrooms, with solar tubes to quell the windowless darkness – yet another smart flourish in this exceedingly well-planned home, where every detail has been considered, proving that you really can have it all if you’re creative enough.

-Originally published in Issue 3, 2017 as A Perfect Fit.
+Originally published in our Fall 2017 Issue as A Perfect Fit.